braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 ## Nesting Content Blocks

 Content Blocks can be nested, but only once!
-You can nest _Content Block A_ into _Content Block B_, but you will not be able to then nest _Content Block B_ into _Content Block C_.
+You can nest Content Block A into Content Block B, but you will not be able to then nest Content Block B into Content Block C.

 {% alert warning %}
 Nothing will prevent you from nesting a third level of Content Block, but you will not see the content expand in nests beyond the second.
 The content and the Liquid snippet are removed from the message.